Aemonicus/rn-meals-app/NAVIGATION.md

   import { createStackNavigator } from 'react-navigation-stack'
   import { createAppContainer } from 'react-navigation'
+  import { createBottomTabNavigator } from 'react-navigation-tabs'
-  import CategoriesScreen from '../screens/CategoriesScreen' import CategoryMealsScreen from '../screens/CategoryMealsScreen' import MealDetailScreen from '../screens/MealDetailScreen'
+  import CategoriesScreen from '../screens/CategoriesScreen' import FavoritesScreen from '../screens/FavoritesScreen' import CategoryMealsScreen from '../screens/CategoryMealsScreen' import MealDetailScreen from '../screens/MealDetailScreen'

+  import { Platform } from "react-native"
+  import Colors from "../constants/Colors"

   const MealsNavigator = createStackNavigator({
     Categories: {